thakurtanya/kontikilabsDevelopers/doc/source/Understanding-AlterNlu.rst

 **Reference Value**

 It is the convenient representation of the whole set of synonyms (explained below).
-It can be in the form of an ``unique_id``, ``abbreviations``, ``initials``, ``shortforms``, etc. according to the developers convinence.
+It can be in the form of a ``unique_id``, ``abbreviations``, ``initials``, ``shortforms``, etc. according to the developers’ convenience.

-For example, in the last synonym set "Dolce & Gabbana" in the image above is conveniently refered as "D_G".
+For example, in the last synonym set "Dolce & Gabbana" in the image above is conveniently referred as "D_G".

 **Synonyms**

-A set of words or phrases having similar meaning, mapped against each reference value
+It is a set of words or phrases having similar meaning, mapped against each reference value.

 **Selected Value**